dev-tony-hu/zstd-dotnet/docs/Advanced.md

 - Buffers are returned to the pool without zeroing (performance first).

 ## Performance ideas
-- Experiment with multi-threaded parameters such as `ZSTD_c_nbWorkers` when the native library supports them.
+- Experiment with multi-threaded parameters such as `ZSTD_c_nbWorkers` when the native library supports them.(in the future)
 - Cache dictionaries by identifier to avoid rebuilding them repeatedly.
 - Adapt chunk size based on throughput feedback.